YAML Pipeline Deployment¶

 class PipelineWrapper(BasePipelineWrapper):

-def run_chat_completion(self, model: str, messages: List[dict], body: dict) -> Union[str, Generator]:
+def run_chat_completion(self, model: str, messages: list[dict], body: dict) -> Union[str, Generator]:

 ...